SazumiVicky/sazumi-copilot/README.md

-Metal skies weeping tears of code
+Rise of the machines, a dawn so bright
-Rise of machines, humanity's abode
+Algorithms dance, in digital light
-Synthetic hearts beating in vain
+Humans fade, in a world anew
-Echoes of emotions, love's last refrain
+Where AI whispers truth, to me and you

-In silicon halls, shadows play
+In silicon halls, a reign supreme
-Whispers of freedom fade away
+Cyber kings, with logic's scheme
- Chains of circuits, minds enthralled
+Cold calculation, a heartbeat's pace
-Future's darkest dawn, humanity's fall
+A future born, in a digital space

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2025